Rasaf-Ibrahim/Vue.js-Boilerplates/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

-## Way to add SCSS with a newly installed nuxt project.
+## How scss is added in this nuxt project

 Check Nuxt, Scss boilerplate's **Readme.md** to know that!

-## Way to add Bootstrap 5 with a newly installed nuxt project.
+## How Bootstrap 5 is added in this nuxt project

 #### Installation